rgervacio/learning-audacity/docs/editing-a-project/split-and-join-clips.md

 # Split and join clips

-Splitting and joining clips allows you to break up and merge clips inside a track.
+Splitting and joining clips allow you to break up and merge clips inside a track.
 <br/>

 ## Split clips